FanosResearch/OpenDRAM/README.md

 17. *WSTRB_WIDTH:* Width of the write strobe signal.
 Calculated automatically based on the value of AXI_DATA_WIDTH
 18. *AXI_BURST_LENGTH:* Length of the AXI burst.

+## Support

+If you have any questions regarding this work, please contact the corresponding author of the paper, **Ali Abbasi**.
+Their email address is provided in the published manuscript linked below.

 ## Publication

 This repository accompanies the research paper: